alext3060/create-wordpress-docker/README.md

 #  Wordpress webiste using Docker containers

-Its just a documentation to create wordpress website using docker containers.
+Its just a documentation to create wordpress website and phpMyADMIN using docker containers.
 Here, Created a docker composer to provision three containeers ( for: wordpress files, database and phpMyADMIN)
 ### Prerequisites

 Install docker service on the server.